 From there, we then are able to figure out where we can differentiate the learning by Content, Process, and Product.

 Students in the same classroom may have different books at different reading levels for example.
 Some students may need heterogeneous groupings so they can benefit from their peer’s expertise.

-Or one student may build a website from scratch as a product of their learning while another makes a poster.
+Or one student may build a website, or a robot from scratch as a product of their learning while another makes a poster.

 Increasingly schools are going in this direction, and it’s where we all need to go.
 Instead of 9th grade me loving to read, but having a tough time enjoying A Separate Peace, we are giving students opportunities to show proficiency with learning standards in more engaging ways like being able to choose their own book in a Guided Reading setting.

 We do this because the students in our classrooms come from a multitude of backgrounds and skill levels, and often do much better when we differentiate.

 In this video, teacher and author Larry Ferlazzo explains that differentiation is not about long nights of planning and grading, but about being flexible and making decisions in the moment based on what your students need.

 So that’s one reason why I get a little uneasy when I hear policymakers say every single student should be proficient in coding.
 Or every student should learn computer programming.
 Some schools have even let programming skills count as a language requirement because a programming language is sometimes seen as a language.

 But one problem I see is, as a special educator and as a case manager, I have continuously worked with students over the years who because of ADHD, Dyslexia, or other specific learning disabilities specifically have trouble with languages and with math.
 Both significant parts of what this computer science/coding push is composed of.
 I have even had high schoolers get language requirements waived, or have had to modify the math expectations because of these difficulties.